A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Local-search methods to similarity search

-Our approach explores the improvement of the search algorithm of APG based in that the search graph defines a search space for an underlying combinatorial optimization problem.
-We claim that each query defines an optimization landscape, using distance among the query to each object in the dataset, such that the process of finding a minimum value solves (approximately) its associated nearest neighbor query.
-Figure \ref{fig/evalneighbors} illustrates the central assumption of the search graph to solve a query.
-The idea is that a query $q$ can be solved navigating the graph using the simple can be solved starting at some vertex $u$, such that our best guess of $knn(q)$ is $u$, and we can improve our current guess just exploring the neighborhood $\mathcal{N}(u)$ of $u$, selecting the best result ($u'$ in the figure), and then repeat the process on $u'$.
-This process is repeated until there is no better $u'$ that minimizes the smaller known distance.
+Our approach explores the improvement of the search algorithm of NSW based in that the search graph defines a search space for an underlying combinatorial optimization problem.
+We claim that each query defines an optimization landscape, using distance among the query to each object in the dataset.
+That way, the process of finding a minimum value solves (approximately) its associated nearest neighbor query.
+Figure \ref{fig/evalneighbors} illustrates the central assumption of the search graph to solve a query; the idea is that a query $q$ can be solved navigating the graph starting at some vertex $u$, such that our best initial guess of $\knn(q)$ is $u$.
+We can improve our current estimate exploring the neighborhood of $u$, $\mathcal{N}(u)$, selecting the best result, $u'$ in the figure.
+This process is repeated until there is no better object that minimizes the smaller known distance.
 Since we can be trapped in a local minimum, we need to perform different strategies to find better approximations.
-A small memory, a priority queue of fixed size, is needed to store the most promising results to answer the $knn(u)$ query.
-Using variations of this general scheme, we can create different search graphs as will be detailed below.
+A priority queue of fixed size is required to store the most promising results to answer the $\knn(u)$ query.
+Using variations of this general scheme, we can create different search graphs, as will be detailed below.

-Before we enter our contribution, we dedicate the next subsection to review the generic meta-heuristics that were modified in our approach.
+Before we detail our contribution, we dedicate the next subsection to review the generic metaheuristics that were used in our approach.